 - Head to the beach later in the morning or in the early afternoon, when sand fleas are less active.

 - If you're on the beach at prime sand-flea hours, keep moving: They're not very fast but will swarm you if you linger too long.

 - Avoid laying or sitting directly on the sand: a lounge chair or a blanket is ideal.

 - Cover your feet, ankles, and calves whenever possible.

 - Keep windows and doors shut at night if you're staying near the beach—sand fleas can sometimes fit through screens.

 How to Treat Sand Flea Bites

 If you do get bitten, there are a few steps you can take to sooth the irritation.
 Much like with other minor bug bites, sand flea bites can be treated with calamine or hydrocortisone cream, ice compresses, a colloidal oatmeal bath, or aloe vera.
 Antihistamines can help ease itching, and ibuprofen can alleviate pain.
-Whenever you travel to beachy destinations, it's a good idea to carry some of these remedies with you.
+Whenever you travel to a beach destination, carry some of these remedies with you.